-If you’re lucky, you can buy a set of these cables and place them in your trunk tidy and forget about them, never having the need for them personally, although they do give you the opportunity to play good Samaritan should your neighbor ever find themselves with a flat battery.
+If you’re lucky, you can buy a set of these cables and place them in your trunk tidy and forget about them.
+Hopefully, you will never need to use them.
+However, they do give you the opportunity to play good Samaritan should your neighbor ever find themselves with a flat battery.

 But what sort of thing should you look for the best jumper cables?